inetrg/inet-nm/README.md

 - Improve getting started
 - exec command should exit all threads safely on keyboard interrupt
 - Add a session or exec timeout that will abort if the call takes too long
+- Add tests that go through the cli